previnder/discuit-docs/api.md

     "userJoined": bool, // Indicates whether the authenticated user is a member "userMod": bool, // Indicates whether the authenticated user is a moderator

-    "mods": [] // An array of User objects.
+    "mods": User[] // An array of User objects.
 This field is not always populated.

-    "rules": [], // Array of CommunityRule.
+    "rules": CommunityRule[], // Array of CommunityRule.
 This field is not always populated

     "reportDetails": {
       "noReports": int, // Total reports count